 II.
 Background Information and Regulatory History

-The Coast Guard was made aware of damage to Pleasure Beach Bridge which creates a hazard to navigation.
-A temporary final rule entitled, “Safety Zone; Pleasure Beach Bridge, Bridgeport, CT” was published in the Federal Register (80 FR 79480).
+The Coast Guard was made aware of damage sustained to Pleasure Beach Bridge, the result of which created a hazard to navigation.

 The Coast Guard is issuing this temporary final rule without prior notice and opportunity to comment pursuant to authority under section 4(a) of the Administrative Procedure Act (APA) (5 U.S.C.
 553(b)).
 This provision authorizes an agency to issue a rule without prior notice and opportunity to comment when the agency for good cause finds that those procedures are “impracticable, unnecessary, or contrary to the public interest.”
 Under 5 U.S.C.
 553(b)(B), the Coast Guard finds that good cause exists for not publishing an NPRM with respect to this rule because doing so would be impracticable and contrary to the public interest.
 There is insufficient time to publish an NPRM and solicit comments from the public before establishing a safety zone to address an existing hazard to navigation.
 The nature of the navigational hazard requires the immediate establishment of a safety zone.
 Publishing an NPRM and delaying the effective date of this rule to await public comment inhibits the Coast Guard's ability to fulfill its statutory mission to protect ports, waterways and the maritime public.

 III.
 Legal Authority and Need for Rule

 On December 09, 2015, the Coast Guard was made aware of damage sustained to Pleasure Beach Bridge, Bridgeport, CT that has created a hazard to navigation.
-After further analysis of the bridge structure, the Coast Guard concluded that the overall condition of the structure created a continued hazard to navigation.
 The COTP Sector LIS has determined that the safety zone established by this temporary final rule is necessary to provide for the safety of life on navigable waterways.